dfinity/portal/style-guide.md

 - HTTP outcalls
 - ICP: When abbreviating 'Internet Computer', it should be referred to as 'ICP' instead of 'IC' or 'the IC'.
     Two exceptions to this are:

         - The IC SDK, which should be referred to as 'the IC SDK'.

         - The IC interface specification, which should be referred to as 'the IC specification' or 'the IC interface specification'.

+    When there may be a confusion between ICP referring to Internet Computer Protocol and ICP the token, the words 'Internet Computer Protocol' can be written out for clarity.

 - IC SDK: should be used in place of any reference to the IC's SDK.
 - mainnet
     - In context: Deploying `to the mainnet` or `on the mainnet`.
 Note the use of the word `the`.
     - Other contextual usage:
-        - `The Internet Computer mainnet network.`
+        - `The ICP mainnet network.`
         - `The dapp has been deployed to the mainnet.`
-        - `Before deploying on to the Internet Computer mainnet...` Additionally, mentions of the Bitcoin mainnet should use the same structure (prefaced with the word `the`.)
+        - `Before deploying on to the mainnet...` Additionally, mentions of the Bitcoin mainnet should use the same structure (prefaced with the word `the`.)
 - maturity
 - Motoko playground